Monica Langley: Salesforce

-Langley is the bestselling co-author with CEO Benioff of “Trailblazer: The Power of Business as the Greatest Platform for Change,” published in 2019.

-Langley is the host of “The Inflection Point,” a digital series produced by Salesforce Studios, "where CEOs share how their personal backstories, professional influences and values inform their leadership".
+Langley is the bestselling co-author with CEO Benioff of “Trailblazer: The Power of Business as the Greatest Platform for Change,” published in 2019.Langley is the host of “The Inflection Point,” a digital series produced by Salesforce Studios, "where CEOs share how their personal backstories, professional influences and values inform their leadership".

 The Wall Street Journal

 Prior to Salesforce, Langley spent 27 years at The Wall Street Journal.
 She has written many page-one profiles for the Journal, particularly of newsmakers such as CEOs, billionaires and presidential candidates.
 She has also broken news about high-profile companies including General Motors, Boeing, and JPMorgan Chase.

 Additional professional experience

-Langley was an on-air commentator for CNN during the 2016 presidential campaign.
+Langley was an on-air commentator for CNN during the 2016 US presidential campaign.